datacarpentry/image-processing/_episodes/08-contours.md

 ~~~
 {: .python}

-The first parameter to the method is the binary image to find contours in.
+The first parameter to the method is the image to find contours in.
 Remember, this image should be binary, with the objects you wish to find
 contours for in white, against a black background.
 Second, we pass in a
 constant indicating what kind of contours we are interested in.
 Since we are